scmacdon/AWSTracker/Gateway/Readme.md

 +	Create an AWS Lambda function by using the AWS Lambda runtime API
 +	Package the project that contains the AWS Lambda function
 +	Deploy the AWS Lambda function
-+	Configure CloudWatch Events to use a cron expression to invoke the AWS Lambda function
++	Configure Amazon API Gateway to invoke the Lambda function

 ## Prerequisites
 To follow along with this tutorial, you need the following: